laravel/vapor-docs/1.0/projects/deployments.md

 ## Deploy Hooks

 You may define deployment hooks for an environment using the `deploy` key within your `vapor.yml` file.
 These commands are executed against the deployed environment **before it is activated for general availability**.
-If any of these commands fail, the deployment will not be activated:
+If any of these commands fail, the deployment will not be activated.
+You may review the output / logs from your deployment hooks via the Vapor UI's deployment detail screen:

 ```yaml
 id: 3